stephencweiss/stephencharlesweiss.com/content/blog/2019-01-30/exploring-get-requests-multiple-values-and-parameters.md

 Knowing this is available, and how to take advantage of the capability, can reduce the number of requests needed to retrieve the information you need.

-Since network requests are orders of magnitude slower than local computation, eliminating unnecessary API requests will have an immediate effect on your application’s performance.
+Since network requests are orders of magnitude slower than local computation, eliminating unnecessary API requests will have an immediate effect on your application's performance.

 # Further Exploration
 To see this in action, take a look at the Array Of Things program in the city of Chicago.
 [Array of Things HTTP API](https://arrayofthings.docs.apiary.io/#reference/0/observations-endpoint/list-the-observations)